British picture restorers, 1600-1950 - H

 William Holland (1842?-1915) appears not to have taken to framemaking and mount cutting until his thirties.
 It was in his fifties that he worked for Whistler (see below).
 He may be the William Holland born in the Wandsworth district in 1842 and christened at St Leonard Streatham on 15 May 1842, the son of John and Harriet Holland.
 His first marriage has not been identified.
 It would seem that his second marriage was to Mary Ann Terry in the Lambeth district in 1872.

-Alice Holland (1879-1977?) was born in the Strand district early in 1879 and she may be the woman of this name who died in Wandsworth in 1977.
+Alice Holland (1879-1977?) was born in the Strand district early in 1879 and she may be the woman of this name who died age 98 in Wandsworth in 1977 and was buried in Camberwell New Cemetery.
 As a mount cutter, she presumably assisted her father, continuing the business at his death, trading under her father’s name as ‘William Holland (A. Holland)’, according to her entry in London trade directories.

 Beatrix Whistler’s oil, Cecil C.P.
-Lawson, 1883/8, has the printed frame label: ‘W: HOLLAND/ Frame Maker and Mount Cutter/ SHERWOOD STREET/ GOLDEN SQUARE, W./ Engravings Cleaned Drawings Cleaned’, over stamped: ‘20 BROAD STREET W’, and so perhaps dating to about 1915.
+Lawson, 1883/8, has the printed frame label: ‘W: HOLLAND/ Frame Maker and Mount Cutter/ SHERWOOD STREET/ GOLDEN SQUARE, W./ Engravings Cleaned Drawings Cleaned’, overstamped: ‘20 BROAD STREET W’, and so perhaps dating to about 1915.
+An example of this label is illustrated in British restorers, liners and mounters marks on this website.
 James McNeill Whistler’s drawing, A nude with her elbows resting on a rail, c.1872-4, has a mount stamped: ‘W. Holland/ 20 Broad Street’ and so perhaps dating to about 1916 or later.

 Alice Holland: Following her father’s death, Alice Holland continued to mount Whistler’s work, presumably for Rosalind Birnie Philip.
 From her stamp it is evident that she was responsible for mounting, 1917 or later, Whistler’s chalk drawings, A nude with her right arm resting along a rail and A woman leaning on a rail, both stamped: A. Holland/ 20 Broad Street/ Golden Square W.1 (both Hunterian Art Gallery, Birnie Philip Gift, 1935).